ExistedGit/Dota2Cheat/README.md

 `assets` folder contents are property of Valve Corporation

 ## Building
 You need to install the protobuf library for it to work.
 Install [vcpkg](https://vcpkg.io/en/getting-started.html).
-Navigate to the folder with vcpkg.exe
+Navigate to the folder with vcpkg.exe.
 Open the console in the folder

 Here you have two ways: